ipoval/ansible-2-for-beginners/README.md

 # Ansible 2 for Beginners

-Some source code in the book.
+Some source code in the video.